Home » Course » Main Course

 Not because I don’t like fried rice, but because they are often mediocre at many restaurants or takeout places.
 They are never awful, are totally edible, but I’ll be honest, they are typically not amazing.

-Ingredients for Thai Pineapple Fried Rice
+How to Make Thai Pineapple Fried Rice

 A wok is definitely very convenient for making fried rice.
 It heats up well and is large enough that we can easily stir the fried rice around the wok when cooking, which enables it to cook evenly.
 This is the wok that I use and love (affiliate link).